James4Ever0/hy/README.md

 If you want to fix bugs from this modded hy, first discover them first by writing programs in hy.
 You can check [docs for hy](https://docs.hylang.org/en/stable) and [docs for hyrule](https://hyrule.readthedocs.io/en/master/index.html) for reference.
 Once you've discovered a bug, post the issue here.
 If you want to fix it yourself, please read my modded files (very helpful, because you are smart)!

 In case you find more issues and want to post them to [nelean](https://github.com/James4Ever0/nelean) or [reloading](https://github.com/James4Ever0/reloading), feel free to do so!

+### Future plans

+- [ ] Add indicator to values fetched from debug REPL, so you can say `CONT <value number>` to selectively return that value instead of last value.

+- [ ] Ananlyze loop/function define statement scopes and add new options to REPL within these scopes accordingly.